Together with State Management NLP Presuppositions form the foundations that support the understanding and practise of NLP.

 With practice it is possible to move through different perceptual positions to get more information, increase choices, and personal flexibility and effectiveness.

-This is the Law of Requisite Variety, and the first law of Cybernetics and systems theory.
+This is the Law of Requisite Variety, and reflects the first law of Cybernetics and systems theory.
 It means that the person with the most options and behavioural choices will control the system.

 In any field, the top people in that field are those who have the most variety in their behaviour.
 They are more flexible in their approach and have choices of behaviour that their colleagues do not.